TJMarshy/Radar-Project/README.md

 Added zeros to sim data and now it almost perfectly matches the sim data and the interpolation is working a dreams

+Added profiles to choose which data set to use

 Still Need:

 Noise?
 RCS? from numerical stuff by propagation group
 Finish Profiles of objects in rooms for different data sets E.g. RCS for big reflector

-Add emtpy array before and after real data to get the same sinc functions

-Refactors and sort everything out/document
+Refactors and sort everything out/document sort of